 It is important that you make your request for competent authority consideration as soon as you have been denied treaty benefits or it is likely that the actions of the United States or the foreign country have resulted (or will result) in double taxation or taxation otherwise not intended by the treaty.
 Except where otherwise provided in an applicable treaty, taxpayers have discretion over the time for filing a request; however, delays in filing may preclude effective relief.
 In addition to a timely request for assistance, you should take the following measures to protect your right to the review of your case by the competent authorities:

 File a timely protective claim for credit or refund of U.S. taxes in accordance with Section 11 of Revenue Procedure 2015-40.

 The U.S. competent authority cannot consider requests involving countries with which the United States does not have an applicable tax treaty.
-However, there exist some competent authority agreements between the United States and other countries that involve issues other than those normally found in income tax treaties.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.